noeg18/My-Projects/README.md

 - Changes the data in the tree depending on the command
 - Responds based on updated table data

+The below shows the server in action:

 ![java database gif](Java-database-project/db.gif)

-The above demonstrates the challenge of ensuring all commands were handled as case-insensitive
+It also demonstrates the challenge of ensuring all commands were handled as case-insensitive

 ### Main challenge:
 Making sure files and data in tree both updated correctly, specifically for more challenging commands e.g. update